 When I turned eighteen and moved out of the house, for my birthday I was to hear the ‘wonderful’ words, “Here!
-You wanted to learn to make music?
+You always wanted to learn to make music?
 Here’s a mouth harp!”
 And as such I got my first Hohner ‘Marine Band’ and a lesson book.
-(The book is actually by David Barrett, a man that enjoys teaching so much that it’s even fun to watch lessons you can’t practice yet, due to the sheer enjoyment he gets out of teaching.)
+(The book is actually by David Barrett, a man that enjoys teaching so much that it’s even fun to watch lessons you can’t practice yet, due to the sheer enjoyment he gets out of teaching.
+Usually.
+When skinny.)

 I originally really just wanted to play the piano, with as a far second the guitar.
 I had asked whether I could repeatedly ever since I could speak and knew of instruments.
 As you may imagine, as wonderful as the instrument is, I blew it to smithereens quite literally.
 I was angry.
 Angry people drum, so I learned to drum.